Menu

 Where to Smoke Thuoc Lao Like a Local?

-In Saigon, the iced tea-and-tobacco culture is less common.
-While the city has vibrant street-side cafés, they typically don’t feature tobacco.
-However, a few tea shops have brought the Northern tradition to the South, offering a place to smoke Thuoc Lao.
+In Saigon (Ho Chi Minh City), the "iced tea-and-tobacco" culture is less prominent.
+While the city is famous for its vibrant street cafés, they rarely feature the bamboo pipe.
+However, a few specialized tea shops have successfully brought this Northern tradition to the South, serving as a bridge for those wanting to experience this unique ritual in the heart of the southern metropolis.

 Below are Google Maps of some well-known tobacco-themed tea shops in Hanoi and Ho Chi Minh City where you can indulge in this unique experience.